Lost income due to COVID-19? E-junkie is providing 1 year free accounts to sell anything, anywhere. Click Here for more details.

 « Return to Sell Downloads

 Very rarely, a buyer may get the error message Request has expired after clicking their download link.
 This indicates a glitch at Amazon S3, which we use for long-term download storage and delivery.
-While this error is very unusual, we don't have any control or scrutiny over it, so in this case the best resolution would be to issue the buyer a replacement link in Seller Admin > Manage Buyers > Send free download link.
+While this error is very unusual, we don't have any control or scrutiny over it, so in this case the best resolution would be to issue the buyer a replacement link from your E-junkie Dashboard under Manage Buyers > Send free download link/code (note this will not send any email presently, but you can just copy the link generated there and paste that into a personal message to the buyer).
+If the same error still happens with that replacement link, you may need to reupload the file to that product.

 However, if your buyer sees this message after clicking their download link: